junxit/us-congress-code/title-15/chapter-1/sec-36.md

 # § 36.
 Recovery of damages, etc., for antitrust violations on claim against person based on official action directed by local government, or official or employee thereof acting in an official capacity

 - **(a)** *Prohibition in general* No damages, interest on damages, costs or attorney’s fees may be recovered under section 4, 4A, or 4C of the Clayton Act (15 U.S.C.
 15, 15a, or 15c) in any claim against a person based on any official action directed by a local government, or official or employee thereof acting in an official capacity.
-- **(b)** *Nonapplication of prohibition for cases commenced before effective date of provisions* Subsection (a) of this section shall not apply with respect to cases commenced before the effective date of this Act.
+- **(b)** *Nonapplication of prohibition for cases commenced before effective date of provisions* Subsection (a) shall not apply with respect to cases commenced before the effective date of this Act.

 ## Source credit